Autotrader cars

 3/5

-It's quite comfy, but with the caveat that it’s a Mini and therefore has quite a bit of … yet another apology in advance … “go-kart” built into it.
+It's quite comfy, but with the caveat that it’s a Mini and therefore has quite a bit of “go-kart” built into it.
 Which is to say the Aceman is pretty firm under the wheels.
 If this was a Nissan or a Kia or something, we’d definitely be saying the ride quality is too firm.
 In the Aceman, though, the juddery ride is part and parcel of the character of the car, and it makes for a driving experience that’s more involving than the vast majority of small SUVs – all of them, probably.
-More problematic is the lack of interior space.
+However, the JCW model tips things over the edge.
+There's absolutely no need for it to be so ridiculously harsh in the way it rides over the road.
+It's very like a go-kart... if the go-kart had no wheels and was being dragged along by a van using a rope.
 Despite looking like an SUV, the Aceman isn’t a family car, but rather a thing with more ‘usable’ back seats than a standard Mini.
 Rear knee space isn’t great, and nor is cabin width; the middle rear seat is almost useless.

 Features of the MINI Aceman